TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Methodology

 To ensure that $\mathcal{G}$ selects the most appropriate strategy for each table-query pair, balancing both predictive accuracy and resource efficiency, we design the following training objective:

 where $\lambda$ controls the strength of the resource-aware regularization.

 The task loss $\mathcal{L}_{\text{task}}$ encourages the gating network to prioritize paths with strong empirical performance.
-We compute a target distribution for each training instance by first evaluating the success or failure of each path to obtain a vector of binary scores, and then normalizing this vector into a soft probability distribution using a temperature-controlled softmax.
-The gating network's predicted distribution is then guided to align with this target by minimizing the KL divergence:
+For each training instance, we pre-compute a vector of binary scores $\mathbf{s} = (s_1, s_2, s_3) \in \{0, 1\}^3$, where each component $s_k$ is 1 if the $k$-th inference path produces a correct answer, and 0 otherwise.
+This method naturally handles instances where multiple paths are correct, as each successful path receives a score of 1.
+To form the training signal, this score vector is converted into a soft target probability distribution using a temperature-controlled softmax.
+Similarly, the gating network's raw logits $\mathbf{z}$ are converted into a predicted distribution.
+The task loss then minimizes the KL divergence between these two distributions:

-where $\mathbf{z}$ represents the raw logits from the gating network, $\mathbf{s}$ is the vector of accuracy scores for each inference path, and $\tau_g, \tau$ are temperature parameters.
+where $\tau_g, \tau$ are temperature parameters.
+We use the standard forward KL divergence, which encourages the gating network to assign probability to all empirically successful paths.

 Beyond empirical performance on table understanding, we also account for inference overhead.
 To prevent over-reliance on costly strategies, we introduce a resource-aware regularizer:

 where $\mathbf{c}$ is an empirically measured cost vector for each inference path.
 By computing the expected cost of the routing policy, the resource loss $\mathcal{L}_{\text{resource}}$ penalizes high-cost inference routes, especially on simple tasks where $\mathcal{L}_{\text{task}}$ sees minimal improvements from over-complex paths.
 As such, it guides the gating policy toward more balanced choices, alleviating the information redundancy problem.
 The full training procedure, including the detailed protocol for measuring the cost vector $\mathbf{c}$, is provided in Appendix~\ref{appendix:experimental_setup_details}.